 In the pose: being soft and strong at the same time

 In a well rounded Hatha Yoga class you will find these polarities on your mat.
 Virabhadrasana is a good example.
 It’s a pose that represents strength and will power.
 You work on a strong and active body.
-But at the same time you can enjoy the steadiness and strength you connect in the pose.
+But at the same time you can enjoy the steadiness and calmness: you connect in the pose.
 Keep your gaze soft but focused, your breath calm.
 This is practicing Yoga with balance.
 You see?
 Yoga is always about balance.

 And Hatha Yoga offers different tools to balance and keep your energy level.
 Learn now how to use them.